arjanjohan/scaffold-move/README.md

 5. Configure the environment variables to the NextJS app.

 Copy `packages/nextjs/.env.example` to `packages/nextjs/.env` and fill the values.
-The Aptos API key can be request from the [Aptos Build page](https://developers.aptoslabs.com/).
+The Aptos API key can be requested from the [Aptos Build page](https://developers.aptoslabs.com/).
 The IPFS project ID and secret should be setup on [Infura](https://www.infura.io/).
-Finally make sure the module name matches your launchpad move module name, as this value is used troughout the app.
+Finally make sure the module name matches your launchpad move module name, as this value is used throughout the app.
 ```

 NEXT_PUBLIC_APTOS_API_KEY=